TimPasquini/BladesInTheDarkGenerators/README.md

 rolls across multiple tables.
 Ideally this makes your narrative seamless during the occasions where a GM needs something on the fly.

-The generator outputs are partially inspired from Dwarf Fortress's presentation when describing procedurally generated content.
+The generator outputs are loosly inspired from Dwarf Fortress's presentation when describing procedurally generated content.
 Due to tense, plurality, and other issues of language, sentences may sometimes still require a bit of creative interpreation.